 As a member of the UQ academic community, you have a duty to maintain the highest standards of academic integrity in your work.
-You must avoid cheating, plagiarism, collusion and other forms of academic misconduct.
+You must avoid cheating, plagiarism, collusion and other forms of academic misconduct12.

 12. University of Queensland.
 (2021, August 23).
-Academic Integrity and student conduct. https://my.uq.edu.au/ information-and-services/manage-my-program/student-integrity-and-conduct/academic-integrity-andstudent-conduct For further information visit my.UQ - Academic integrity and student conduct
+Academic Integrity and student conduct. https://my.uq.edu.au/ information-and-services/manage-my-program/student-integrity-and-conduct/academic-integrity-andstudent-conduct